Top U.S. lawmakers urge Obama to take tougher line on Iran

 Schumer, Menendez and McCain attended a nearly two-hour White House meeting with President Barack Obama, Kerry and other administration officials on Tuesday, shortly before releasing the letter.

-In the meeting, Obama warned the lawmakers that absent a diplomatic deal to halt or roll back its nuclear program, Tehran would progress in building a nuclear weapon, White House spokesman Jay Carney told reporters.
+In the meeting, Obama warned that absent a diplomatic deal to halt or roll back its nuclear program, Tehran would progress in building a nuclear weapon, White House spokesman Jay Carney told reporters.
+The president urged Congress to hold off on tightening sanctions against Iran while talks continue, he said.

-Susan Rice, Obama’s national security adviser, attempted to play down the economic impact of a limited lifting of economic sanctions under the deal.
-She told CNN the amount of Iranian assets unfrozen would be less than $10 billion.

-Obama administration officials have held a series of meetings lately in which they have pressed lawmakers to give diplomacy more time before they act on additional sanctions.
+Obama administration officials have held a series meetings lately with lawmakers in which they have pressed them to give diplomacy more time before they act on sanctions.
 Diplomats are due in Geneva on Wednesday for a third session of talks with Iran that are given a good chance of reaching an interim agreement.

 The senators expressed support for the negotiations, but urged against accepting any deal that would roll back economic sanctions without also rolling back Iran’s progress toward a nuclear weapons capability.